dustinpfister/blog_posts/_posts/lodash_xor.md

 ## 2 - Looking under the hood with this one in the lodash source code

 With a lot of lodash methods it is not always so hard to make a vanilla javaScript alternative, however with the lodash xor method it might not be so easy.
 Even if it is easy to make a stand alone method there might still be a lot to take into account when it comes to certain situations.

+As a lodash end user I often just call methods like \_.xor, get the result that I want, and then move on.
+However some times I take a look at the lodash source code to gain a deeper understanding and apprehension of what is going on with the lodash source code.
+Even if you do not use lodash, or maybe just a method or two now and then at all, the lodash source code is still worth checking out when it comes to reading code.

+I was able to get a similar result by copying and pasting in much of the lodash internals like this.

 ```js
 // arrayIncludes